TL;DR

 It is not yet clear how consistently these self-compassion practices translate into measurable improvements across diverse creative fields or individual differences.
 Further research is needed to determine long-term effects and optimal training methods.

-Self-Love Workbook for Women: Release Self-Doubt, Build Self-Compassion, and Embrace Who You Are (Self-Love for Women)
+Self-Love Workbook for Black Women: Empowering Exercises to Build Self-Compassion and Nurture Your True Self (Self-Love for Women)

 As an affiliate, we earn on qualifying purchases.